 How?
 By strengthening your willpower and boosting your impulse control.
 This allows you to mentally slow down and make smarter decisions.

-Try to keep this tip in mind when you reach for that third slice of apple pie today.
+Try to keep this tip in mind when you reach for that third slice of apple pie.
 Instead, go write a list of five things you’re grateful for.

 - Can make you more patient